Member Profiles

 Creative Studio Owner

-Jasmine is an entrepreneur by trade and a creative at heart.
+Jay Marie is an entrepreneur by trade and a creative at heart.
 Growing up, she always knew herself to be the “girl with a camera” and has been passionate about the visual arts and graphic design ever since her childhood.
-Coming of age in the midst of the content creation boom, Jasmine found an opportunity to market her skills to brands and individuals looking to establish their creative identities in the digital world.
+Coming of age in the midst of the content creation boom, Jay Marie found an opportunity to market her skills to brands and individuals looking to establish their creative identities in the digital world.
 However, she would not realize how great the demand for such expertise truly was until she was in need of them herself.

 “I was really drawn to the community of women like me who were trying to propel their businesses forward.
 Beyond the loan capital, I was attracted to the weekly meetings where I could hear from the other entrepreneurs in the program.
 I feel like there is always something to learn when we bring together business owners from very different backgrounds and industries.”